Diego-dO/KMC-CIDEMOD/README.md

 Workflow Description
 ---------------------

-The simstack workflow used in this study starts with the KMC_SEI, where a KMC simulation for SEI formation is conducted to pass SEI thickness and porosity to the CIDEMOD WaNo.
+The SimStack workflow used in this study starts with the KMC_SEI, where a KMC simulation for SEI formation is conducted to pass SEI thickness and porosity to the CIDEMOD WaNo.
 The second part of the workflow uses these KMC parameters along with additional user inputs to calculate current, capacity, and voltage profiles for different study cases.
 The output of the first WaNO (SEI properties) can vary based on the system's condition in the KMC_SEI WaNo (lattice size, temperature, and barriers).
 As a result, studying different cases in the second WaNo leads to different profiles of current, capacity, and voltages as cell performance.

 Usage
 -----